Recommendations for performing failure mode analysis

 Power Platform integrates with Application Insights, which is part of the Azure Monitor ecosystem.
 You can use this integration to:

-• Capture telemetry data from your Microsoft Copilot Studio copilot for use in Azure Application Insights.
-You can use this telemetry to monitor logged messages and events sent to and from your copilot, topics to be triggered during user conversations, and custom telemetry events that can be sent from your topics.
+Capture telemetry data from your Microsoft Copilot Studio agent for use in Azure Application Insights.
+You can use this telemetry to monitor logged messages and events sent to and from your agent, topics to be triggered during user conversations, and custom telemetry events that can be sent from your topics.

 Power Platform resources log activities in the Microsoft Purview compliance portal.
 Most events are available within 24 hours of the activity.
 Don't use this information for real-time monitoring.
 For more information about logging activities in Power Platform, see: